Moonbase/skeleton-sinatra/README.md

 * `bundle exec rackup`: Start a server.
 * `bundle exec dotenv rackup`: Start a server with environment variables from `.env` file.
 * `npm run build`: Build static front-end assets.
 * `npm run watch`: Start a watcher that builds static front-end assets.
+This also starts a LiveReload server.

 ## Environment variables
 The following environment variables can optionally be configured: